JetBrains/kotlin-web-site/docs/topics/null-safety.md

 {kotlin-runnable="true" validate="false"}

 You can safely call a method or access a property on `a`.
 It's guaranteed not to cause an NPE because `a` is a non-nullable variable.
-The compiler ensures that `a` always holds a valid `String` value, and there's no risk of accessing its properties or methods when it's `null`.
+The compiler ensures that `a` always holds a valid `String` value, and there's no risk of accessing its properties or methods when it's `null`:

 ```kotlin
 fun main() {